dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 # MvvmCross---Bluetooth-LE
 MvvmCross plugin for BLE - iOS and Android
 Based on Xamarin - MonkeyRobotics

 This is not an official version.
-It adds some additional features to the Monkey.Robotics APi and also fixes some issues.
+It adds some additional features to the Monkey.Robotics API and also fixes some issues.

+Targeted for iOS and Android.

 ## Installation